yakanet/vaderlang/README.md

 - [ ] stdlib: hashmap
 - [ ] stdlib: number to string(2, 8, 10, 16)
 - [ ] stdlib: split
+- [ ] add generics
+- [ ] allow function overloading (?) / check if 2 functions are equal checking the full signature
 - [ ] iterators
 - [ ] better error reporting (should not exit when parsing error occur)
 - [ ] LSP for vader